 In this article, let’s take a long look at distributed tracing and the technologies used to make it possible in your enterprise.

 Managing modern software environment hinges on the three “pillars of observability”: logs, metrics and traces.
 (Sometimes events is included in this: MELT.)
 Each of these is a data source that provides crucial visibility into applications and the infrastructure hosting them.
-This practice is often known as application performance monitoring (APM), one type of IT monitoring.
+This practice informs many areas of IT monitoring, including observability platforms (like Splunk), application performance monitoring (APM), and infrastructure monitoring, among others.

 For many IT operations and site reliability engineering (SRE) teams, two of these pillars, logs and metrics, are familiar enough.
 For decades, teams have analyzed logs and metrics in order to:

-Tracing is not a new concept.
 A trace is a collection of transactions (spans) that represent a unique user or API transaction that is handled by an application and its constituent services.

 Let’s first look at traditional tracing, how it used to work, and then we can start to understand why this isn’t a great solution today.